Efficient Online Minimization for Low-Rank Subspace Clustering: Problem Formulation and Algorithm

-{In stochastic optimization, we are interested in analyzing the optimality of the obtained solution with respect to the expected loss function.
-To this end, we first derive the optimal solutions $\bU^*$, $\bV^*$ and $\bE^*$ that minimize~\eqref{eq:tmp} which renders a concrete form of the empirical loss function $f_n(\bD)$, hence we are able to derive the expected loss.
+{In stochastic approximation, we are also interested in analyzing the optimality of the obtained solution with respect to the expected loss function~\citep{bottou2007tradeoffs}.
+To this end, we first derive the optimal solutions $\tilde{\bU}$, $\tilde{\bV}$ and $\tilde{\bE}$ that minimize~\eqref{eq:tmp} which renders a concrete form of the empirical loss function $f_n(\bD)$.